NethServer/docs/administrator-manual/en/vpn.rst

 IPsec
 =====

-:index:`IPsec` (IP Security) protocol is the 'de facto' standard in VPN tunnels, it's tipically used to create net to net tunnels and it's supported from all manufacturers.
+:index:`IPsec` (IP Security) protocol is the 'de facto' standard in VPN tunnels, it's typically used to create net to net tunnels and it's supported from all manufacturers.
 You can use this protocol to create VPN tunnels between a |product| and a device from another manufacturer as well as VPN tunnels between 2 |product|.

 .. note::